johnhayn-es/johnhayn-es/work/ep-payroll.md

 ![Payroll hub](/assets/images/payroll--flow-chart.png)

+_We had previously mapped the potential user flow, so this gave us a head start_

 1. We mapped the jobs-to-be-done and then prioritised the individual user stories to determine the minimum viable scope.
 We then overlaid the current service design to determine initial scope - payroll handover process
 2. We created an initial design based on existing understanding and then iterated
 3. We lined up 15 remote user interviews with Production Finance teams, over three weeks, from across a range of productions.
 As there was a tight timeline, I published a deck with the results of each conversation - and a changelog for the prototype - this enabled stakeholders to keep up-to-date with the changes as we progressed.